oernster/wifiplug-internet-maintainer/README.md

 run 'virtualenv venv'
 run 'venv\Scripts\activate'
-run 'pip install -r requirements.txt' run 'pyinstaller plug.py'
+run 'pip install -r requirements.txt' run 'pyinstaller -F plug.py'

 This will create a dist directory in your repo directory.
-Copy the entirety of the plug directory contained within the dist directory (not dist itself) into c:\program files (x86) (you may need to have admin privileges for this operation).
+Create a directory and copy the plug.exe program into c:\program files (x86)\routerplug (you may need to have admin privileges for this operation).

-Press windows key + r and type in 'shell:startup' Create a shortcut for the target 'c:\program files (x86)\plug\plug.exe' and put it in the shell:startup directory.
+Press windows key + r and type in 'shell:startup' Create a shortcut for the target 'c:\program files (x86)\routerplug\plug.exe' and put it in the shell:startup directory.

 Reboot!